-Curriculog: Proposals for new curriculum or significant curriculum changes are usually submitted by an academic department, although any member of the university community (faculty, student, or administrator) may begin the process.
-SDSU has adopted Curriculog as the curriculum management system and all curriculum proposals are launched in Curriculog.
+Modern Campus Curriculum: Proposals for new curriculum or significant curriculum changes are usually submitted by an academic department, although any member of the university community (faculty, student, or administrator) may begin the process.
+SDSU has adopted Modern Campus Curriculum as the curriculum management system and all curriculum proposals are launched in Modern Campus Curriculum.
 The individual launching the proposal is known as the originator.
-Originators can monitor the progress of their proposal in Curriculog as well as make any edits requested by university approvers.
+Originators can monitor the progress of their proposal in Modern Campus Curriculum as well as make any edits requested by university approvers.
 Once a proposal has been fully vetted and approved by all levels, Curriculum Services will work with others on and off campus to update the university catalog, the university's Academic Master Plan, WSCUC databases, mymaps, articulation agreements, and other academic processes as needed.

-One of the most important aspects of Curriculog is that the program is directly tied to the online catalog production system, Acalog.
-Thus, all curriculum changes MUST be made in Curriculog so that those updates are integrated into the university catalog.
-Another important feature of the Curriculog/Acalog system is that curriculum proposals that do not complete the approval process in a given academic cycle CANNOT simply roll over the following year.
+One of the most important aspects of Modern Campus Curriculum is that the program is directly tied to the online catalog production system, Modern Campus Catalog.
+Thus, all curriculum changes MUST be made in Modern Campus Curriculum so that those updates are integrated into the university catalog.
+Another important feature of the Modern Campus Curriculum/Modern Campus Catalog system is that curriculum proposals that do not complete the approval process in a given academic cycle CANNOT simply roll over the following year.
 The originator of unfinished proposals will need to reenter those proposals during the next curriculum cycle.
-Once reentered, Curriculum Services will advance the proposal to the approval step after the last committee that approved the proposal.
+Once reentered, Curriculum Services will advance the proposal to where it left off the prior academic year.
 Thus, while the proposal can continue through the steps of the approval process - it will need to be reentered by the originator to start that process.
 Curriculum Services will provide a PDF of unfinished proposals as well as any attachments so that the process is easier.